keratin/authn-server/docs/guide-implementing_signup.md

 5. If AuthN creates an account, the user will be logged in _without a user profile_.
 6. Submit the remaining details to your application.

-  NOTE:
+> NOTE:
-  If a user succeeds in creating an account (step 5) but fails to create a user (step 7) then your frontend needs a plan for how to rerun step 6 while preserving the result of step 5.
-Validating the data client-side (step 3) is important because it will significantly reduce the odds of this happening.
+> If a user succeeds in creating an account (step 5) but fails to create a user (step 7) then your

-Backend:
+> frontend needs a plan for how to rerun step 6 while preserving the result of step 5.
+Validating
+> the data client-side (step 3) is important because it will significantly reduce the odds of this
+> happening.

+### Backend

 7. Validate and save the user's AuthN `account_id` along with your other user profile fields.